NovoNordisk-OpenSource/public__openstudybuilder__proj-description/docs/guide_study_structure.md

 -	The **Study Elements** tab, where the user can specify intended main purpose within an arm in a certain period (epoch)
 -	The **Study Visits** where the user can assign visits to the epoch with visit types and reference timepoints
 -	The **Design Matrix** that provides an overview of the combination of arms/branches, epochs, and elements
--	The **Disease Milestone** tab describing the Disease milestones for the study.

 ![Screenshot - Study Overview for 2-arms, parallel study](./img/guide_sstruct_01.png)
 {: class="imageParagraph"}